ardalis/DevIQ-gatsby/src/docs/design-patterns/observer-pattern.md

 ---
 title: "Observer Pattern"
 date: "2024-10-10"
 description: "Explore the Observer pattern, a key design pattern that enables loose coupling and dynamic communication between objects in software development.
-Learn about its benefits, drawbacks, use cases, and implementation.""
+Learn about its benefits, drawbacks, use cases, and implementation."
 featuredImage: "./images/observer-pattern.png"
 ---